Myths & Legends

 Submissions for fiction (short story/novelette), poetry, and illustration are currently open.

-We accept simultaneous submissions, and are open to translations into english of works currently in the public domain.
-If you are unsure about the copyright status of a given work and want to work on a translation, please reach out and we can help determine its copyright status.
+We accept simultaneous submissions, and are open to translations into english (of source works currently in the public domain).
+If you are unsure about the copyright status of a given work and want to work on a translation or adaptation, please reach out and we can help determine its copyright status.

 We will not accept any work created—whole or in part—by AI, LLMs, or other generative software systems.
 Spell check is alright, as is assistive technology as needed for disability accomodation; reach out with any questions about this policy.